phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 {% endhighlight %}

 #Composing the CopyBookReaders
-Now I have a thing I want to build, I have to tell the Functional building framework how to build it.
+Now that I have my building blocks, I have to tell the Functional building framework how to build it.
 This will let us use the lovely 'and' notation that we saw in our earlier code samples.

 {% highlight scala %}